Visibility into execution, not just campaign volume

 TrialsNest keeps sensitive recruiting workflows aligned to the secure backend boundary instead of adding PHI handling to public pages.

-For CROs is built for cros, sponsors, clinical operations teams, and study leaders that need a clearer way to manage clinical trial recruitment activity, patient follow-up, and operational visibility.
+Clinical trial recruitment software for CRO and clinical operations teams is built for cros, sponsors, clinical operations teams, and study leaders that need a concrete way to manage clinical trial recruitment activity, patient follow-up, and operational reporting.

 The capability connects to the broader TrialsNest workflow across patient interest, prescreening, coordinator review, records readiness, scheduling, and sponsor-safe reporting.